Domestic Graduate Applicants

 Step 1: Complete the IU Graduate Application

 Complete the online IU Application for Graduate and Professional Students HERE.
 Please note that there is a non-refundable $135 application fee, which combines both the IU graduate school fee ($55) and the music application fee ($80).
 Please note that transcripts and other supplementary materials should be sent directly to the IU Jacobs School of Music Office of Admissions (see Step 4).
 Please do not send these materials to the University Graduate School.

 Step 2: Complete the Jacobs School of Music Online Application

 Step 3: Letters of Recommendation

 Arrange for three letters of recommendation to be submitted online via the Jacobs School of Music Graduate Application.

 Step 4: Send supporting materials to the Jacobs School of Music

-Please collect the documentation listed below and mail it to the Jacobs School of Music in one mailing:
+Please collect the documentation listed below and mail it to the Jacobs School of Music.
+It would be greatly appreciated if these materials were sent in one mailing:

 - Official Transcripts from all colleges and universities attended